orangemug/app-modules/README.md

     npm i orangemug/app-modules --save

 ## Usage
-Just require at the top of your script

-    require("app-modules");
+To setup just require the module

+    // Adds `node_app_modules` as a load path require("app-modules");

+Then you can require anything in your `node_app_modules` directory

 ## License